jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment1-testreport.md

 The total amount of time spent by two persons on this Lab exercise is 5 hours.

 ## Source

-The source is located in the following files: `Assignment1.hs` for the definitions and test cases, `Lecture3.hs` for the functions provided in lecture 3.
+The source can be found in the files `Assignment1.hs` and `Assignment1Test.hs`.
+Please load `Assignment1Test`.
+This will also load all necessary libraries.

 ## Tests
 All tests are based on the following three lists, the full implementation of these can be seen in `Assignment1.hs`: